Porphyria cutanea tarda

 61860000 – Porphyria cutanea tarda

-- Pseudoporphyria secondary to certain drugs (nonsteroidal anti-inflammatory drugs [NSAIDs], vitamin A derivatives, immunosuppressants, and chemotherapeutic agents) – Patients have normal porphyrin levels.
+- Pseudoporphyria secondary to certain drugs (eg, NSAIDs, vitamin A derivatives, immunosuppressants, and chemotherapeutic agents) – Patients have normal porphyrin levels.

 - Hepatoerythropoietic porphyria – Childhood onset with rare autosomal recessive uroporphyrin decarboxylase deficiency.